 - 1. Identify and describe the Tribal community/ies the project will serve, including the geographic location and the Tribal communities in the service area(s). - 2.
-Describe the need for the proposed project.

-- 3. Identify the statutory purpose area(s) that the application will address. - 4.
+If applicable, describe how the proposal will address priority one (human trafficking and transnational crime) and/or priority two (under-resourced rural and remote areas, Tribal nations and small towns). - 3.
+Describe the need for the proposed project. - 4.
+Identify the statutory purpose area(s) that the application will address. - 5.
 Has the Tribe received prior funding under the STCJ Grant Program?
-If yes, please describe how the prior funding assisted the Tribe in planning for, implementing, or exercising STCJ. - 5.
-Is the Tribe currently exercising STCJ over any covered crime?

-If no, please answer the following questions for Non-Exercising Applicants ONLY in this section below (#a-g).

-- a) Are changes to the Tribe's Constitution and/or Law and Order Code needed to exercise STCJ? - b) Describe the Law Enforcement services provided in the Tribe's service area. - c) Where will the Tribe house non-Indian inmates? - d) Does the Tribe currently provide indigent defense to defendants in Tribal court? - e) Is the Tribe prepared to include non-Indians in its jury pool and hold jury trials? - f) Does the Tribe currently employ judges who are licensed attorneys with sufficient training to preside over STCJ criminal proceedings? - g) Does the Tribe have any prosecutors on staff?
+If yes, please describe how the prior funding assisted the Tribe in planning for, implementing, or exercising STCJ. - 6.
+Is the Tribe currently exercising STCJ over any covered crime? - If no, answer the following questions for Alaska and Non-Exercising Applicants ONLY (a-g): - a) Are changes to the Tribe's Constitution and/or Law and Order Code needed to exercise STCJ? - b) Describe the law enforcement services provided in the Tribe's service area. - c) Where will the Tribe house non-Indian inmates (if known)? - d) Does the Tribe currently provide indigent defense to defendants in Tribal court? - e) Does the Tribe have a jury pool process in place, and if so, are non-Indians included in the jury pool? - f) Does the Tribe currently employ judges who are licensed attorneys with sufficient training to preside over STCJ criminal proceedings? - g) Does the Tribe have any prosecutors on staff?

-If yes, please answer the following questions for Exercising Applicants ONLY in this section below (#a-c).
+If yes, answer the following questions for Exercising Applicants ONLY (a-c):